-Recommendations and algorithm notations supporting depression outcomes and duration of treatment according to ICSI's Health Care Guideline:
+Recommendations and algorithm notations supporting depression outcomes and duration of treatment according to Institute for Clinical Systems Improvement Health Care Guideline (Trangle et al., 2016):

 Recommendation: Clinicians should establish and maintain follow-up with patients.
 Appropriate, reliable follow-up is highly correlated with improved response and remission scores.
-It is also correlated with the improved safety and efficacy of medications and helps prevent relapse.
+It is also correlated with the improved safety and efficacy of medications and helps prevent relapse (Trangle et al., 2016).